Edição dos pesos de vértices

 - Tipo de decaimento

-- Allows the user to manually define the mapping using a curve.
+Allows you to manually define the mapping using a curve.

 - Sharp, Smooth, Root and Sphere